“People hate to see other people happy. Remember that.”

 In the THEN, we learn about Alice and Jake and Alice’s mother.
 I think it was meant to have a sinister feel to it, an idea that Alice isn’t quite so innocent but perhaps a psychopath of some degree, but she wasn’t intelligent enough or interesting enough to be a fascinating villain.
-Instead, she just comes across as mildly crazy, able to convince herself of things that help her cope, without any consequences or crack in the veneer.
-I mean, that’s just fucking boring when it wasn’t it was uncomfortable to read about how much she wanted her stepdad’s dick.
+Instead, she just comes across as mildly crazy, able to convince herself of things that helped her cope, without any consequences or crack in the veneer.
+I mean, that’s just fucking boring.
+And when it wasn’t, it was uncomfortable to read about how much she wanted her stepdad’s dick.

 Also, the attempts to “explain” the inappropriate relationships – to give some context to why a man would sleep with a young girl (because an older woman slept with him) – just stop.
 Like I don’t give a shit?
 These people were fucking pedophiles.
 Why is there an attempt to manufacture sympathy?

 In the NOW, Harry, the son of Alice’s dead husband, is confused but slightly disinterested in his father’s death, fretting instead about school and work and all these girls that randomly pop into his life.
 The lack of mourning these characters did over the death of a patriarch was odd, another emotional disconnection for me.
 There were some tears, but mostly Harry focused on his attraction to Alice, and Alice focused on how she’d married Harry’s father in the first place just to get close to his teenage boy.
 Again, what the fuck?

 There was supposed to be this thread of mystery surrounding Harry’s father’s death.
 Was it an accident or not?
 Was Alice a reliable character or not?
 Was there a twisty sinister truth about to blow the reader’s mind?
 I guess the answer to those questions is “kind of, but not really.”
 All of those concepts were started but never followed through on.